 Benefits of Using This Process

-The advantages listed in this patent of this process, include that a searcher not need to know the actual name of the entity that is the subject of their query, which would work with a query such as [what is this monument], possibly very helpful if you don’t know how to properly pronounce and/or spell the name of the entity.
-This could be really helpful when vacationing in a country where you may not speak the native language, like described in this example from the patent:
+The advantages listed in this patent of this process, including that a searcher does not need to know the actual name of the entity that is the subject of their query, which would work with a query such as [what is this monument], possibly very helpful if you don’t know how to properly pronounce and/or spell the name of the entity.
+This could be helpful when vacationing in a country where you may not speak the native language like described in this example from the patent:

 Interpreting User Queries Based on Nearby Locations

 Invented by: Nils Grimsmo and Behshad Behzadi